soumyadip1995/numgrad/README.md

 If torch is based on the Torch Tensor, then numgrad is based on the numpy array.
 A Tensor class wrapping the numpy array.
 If [karpathy/micrograd](https://github.com/karpathy/micrograd) provides support for scalar values and its gradients, numgrad provides support for both scalar values and matrices.

-Note- Not finished.
-NNs to be implemented.
+Note-  NNs to be implemented.
+Yet to be finished.

 #### A few Examples